Simple interest is easy to calculate: your interest is the principal multiplied by the interest rate multiplied by the number of time intervals.

 Where

-A = Final sum
+A = Final sum of interest and principal

 P = Principal

-n = number of times interest is compounded in a time frame
+n = Number of times interest is compounded in a time frame

-t = time frame
+t = Time frame

 How much should you keep in a savings account?